jaalto/project--emacs-epackage-template/README.rst

   If someday the extension finds its way to Emacs, the road is clear with GPL. *NOTE:* `Public Domain`_ is not a internationally viable license.
+* Does the code ship Emacs Lisp file (*.el) that do not belong to the project?
+Sometimes develepers tend to include files from other projects with their packages.
+This is bad because then Emacs *load-path* would contains duplicate copies of the files.
+There would be no guarantee that the latest version from the original author were used.
+Just ``git rm`` any such files.
+If there is no packages for those removed files, you need to package them separately from their original sites and make current package depend on them.

 CONTACTING UPSTREAM